aajonusnet/aajonusnet/md/QNA/Q&A Of March 16, 2008.md

 A: Well, you've got Perrier, you've got Ramlosa, San Pellegrino, Sanfaustino, Apollinaris.

-Q: You won't go near Gerlsteiner?
+Q: You won't go near Gerolsteiner?

 A: Gerolsteiner.
 Well, in other countries it's still in glass.
 In this country it's in plastic.
 But I don't drink water anymore, really.
 I've had three tablespoons of water in three weeks, medicinally.
 That's my medicine.